atet/sql/README.md

 ## 5. Your First Query

-* Once you select "Create a view", a new bottom tab will appear for the new view.
+* Once you select `Create a view`, a new bottom tab will appear for the new view
-* We are going to make a view that basically selects all the data from the _mtcars_ table.
+* We are going to make a view that basically selects all the data from the `mtcars` table
-   * Name the view "all"
+   * Name the view "`all`"
    * In the text box, type out `SELECT * FROM mtcars;` (make sure you have the semicolon at the end)
-   * Press the green "Commit the view changes" button
+   * Press the green `Commit the view changes` button
-   * A confirmation window "Queries to be executed" will pop up, select OK
+   * A confirmation window "`Queries to be executed`" will pop up, select `OK`

 [![.img/step05a.png](.img/step05a.png)](#nolink)

-* You will get a console message that "_Committed changes for view 'all' (named before '') successfully._" and the _all_ view is now seen in the hierarchy of the database you created.
+* You will get a console message that "`_Committed changes for view 'all' (named before '') successfully._`" and the `all` view is now seen in the hierarchy of the database you created
-* You can navigate this view as you would a regular table.
+* You can navigate this view as you would a regular table

 [![.img/step05b.png](.img/step05b.png)](#nolink)